sha1n/webflux-sse/README.md

 Wait for all services to start (PostgreSQL, Elasticsearch, authorization-server, search-server).

 ### 2. Create Some Events
-Open http://localhost:8081 in your browser (blue-themed Search Service).
+Open http://localhost in your browser to see the main dashboard.

-Click "Create New Event" or navigate to http://localhost:8081/create.html
+Click "Create New Event" or navigate to http://localhost/create.html

 Create a few events:
 - "System Deployment" - "Production deployment completed"